WARTIME ADVISORY | LEVEL 4 | CYBER CONFLICT

 WARTIME IMPLICATIONS

-Many DroneWarz scenarios mirrored conditions now seen in modern conflicts, where drones are used for:
+Many DroneWarz scenarios and presentations mirrored conditions now seen in modern conflicts, where drones are used for:

 • reconnaissance and targeting